 Conditional offers may be made subject to specified conditions being satisfied prior to the census date in the first enrolled teaching period.

 The Director, Student Services and Engagement (or nominee) has authority to make offers of admission to coursework programs offered by the University.

-The Pro Vice-Chancellor, (International and Quality) (or nominee) has authority to make offers of admission to international students applying for coursework programs.
+The Director, USC International (or nominee) has authority to make offers of admission to international students applying for coursework programs.

 19. Response to offer

 A person receiving an offer of admission must respond to the offer by the due date and by the process specified in the notice of offer.
 If an applicant fails to respond to the admission offer by the date specified in the notice of offer, the offer will lapse.

 An applicant may apply to reinstate a lapsed offer.
 Approval to reinstate a lapsed offer can only be granted if places are still available in the relevant program and student category.